 An appraisal is a professional estimate of the value of your assets.
 Real estate appraisers help ensure your personal and business assets are appropriately valued before providing collateral to a lender.

 Another option business owners can consider is using future earnings as collateral.
 Unpaid invoices, otherwise known as your accounts receivable, can act as collateral for certain secured small business loans.

 Some loan options will require business owners to provide personal assets as collateral.
 These pledged assets can include your home or a vehicle.
 Loans obtained through the Small Business Administration (SBA) most often require personal collateral when a company can't meet the current business asset requirements.

 Breaking Down Collateral Requirements by Small Business Loan Product

-As we mentioned above, all small business loan products will have individual collateral requirements on top of separate paperwork and credit standards.
-Depending on your business’s needs, different financing and loan options can come in handy.
-Whether you want access to cash flow for new inventory and machinery purchases or are asking for a loan to expand into an additional location, you need to prove your creditworthiness as a borrower.
+As mentioned above, all small business loan products will have individual collateral requirements on top of separate paperwork and credit standards.
+Different financing and loan options can come in handy depending on your business's needs.
+Whether you want access to cash flow for new inventory and machinery purchases or are asking for a loan to expand into an additional location, you must prove your creditworthiness as a borrower.

-Collateral can help you secure the loan your business needs by providing a bank or online lender a guarantee that they won’t lose money.
+Collateral can help you secure the loan your business needs by guaranteeing a bank or online lender that they won't lose money.
 Below, we look at the various kinds of collateral accepted for several popular small business loan products and the individual loan-to-value ratio of each option:

 1. Term Loans for Small Businesses